Dosing and

 4 hours in year 1

-Prior to administration
+Prior to administration1

-Concomitant therapies
+Concomitant therapies1

 For complete Dosage and Administration information, please see Full Prescribing Information.